Apple WebKit Zero-Day: iOS WebKit Exploit Allows iPhone Compromise by Loading a Webpage

 How the Zero-Day Attack Works

-Here's how the attack works: You visit a webpage.
+Here's how the exploit works: You visit a webpage.
 No click required.
-The page triggers the use-after-free bug in WebKit.
+The page triggers the use-after-free bug in Apple WebKit.
 Every browser on iOS uses WebKit under the hood, so Safari, Chrome, Firefox, any browser, they are all affected.
+This WebKit exploit demonstrates how a single vulnerability in the browser engine can compromise the entire device.

-WebKit is the browser engine that powers Safari and all browsers on iOS.
-Apple requires all browsers to use WebKit, which means every browser on your iPhone—Safari, Chrome, Firefox, Edge—uses the same underlying engine.
-This creates a single point of failure: if WebKit has a vulnerability, all browsers are affected.
+Apple WebKit is the browser engine that powers Safari and all browsers on iOS, iPadOS, and macOS.
+Apple requires all browsers to use WebKit, which means every browser on your iPhone, iPad, or Mac—Safari, Chrome, Firefox, Edge—uses the same underlying engine.
+This creates a single point of failure: if Apple WebKit has a vulnerability, all browsers are affected across iOS, iPadOS, and macOS devices.

-CVE-2025-43529 is a use-after-free vulnerability in WebKit's rendering engine.
+CVE-2025-43529 is a use-after-free vulnerability in Apple WebKit's rendering engine that allows remote code execution.
 A use-after-free bug occurs when code accesses memory after it has been freed, leading to memory corruption.
-In this case, the vulnerability allows attackers to execute arbitrary code by crafting a malicious webpage that triggers the bug when loaded.
+This WebKit vulnerability allows attackers to execute arbitrary code execution by crafting maliciously crafted web content that triggers the bug when loaded.
+The exploit works by manipulating WebKit's memory management to execute code in the browser context, which can then be chained with additional exploits to escape the sandbox and gain full device access.

-CVE-2025-14174 is a memory corruption vulnerability in the ANGLE (Almost Native Graphics Layer Engine) graphics library.
+CVE-2025-14174 is a memory corruption vulnerability in the ANGLE (Almost Native Graphics Layer Engine) graphics library that enables sandbox escape.
 ANGLE is shared between Chrome and Safari, which is why Google patched it in Chrome on December 10, 2025, and Apple patched it in Safari on December 12, 2025.
-The two-day window between patches gave attackers time to reverse-engineer Google's fix and build exploits for iOS devices.
+The two-day window between patches gave attackers time to reverse-engineer Google's fix and build exploits for iOS, iPadOS, and macOS devices.
+This memory corruption vulnerability requires an immediate fix to prevent exploitation.
+When combined with CVE-2025-43529, these two WebKit vulnerabilities create a complete exploit chain that allows attackers to compromise devices through malicious web content.

 How Attackers Escape the Sandbox